The Grand Organ Festival

 Family Activities

-Part of The Grand Organ Festival, celebrating the return of the Cathedral’s organ following its major restoration.
-Discover the full programme of events. 🎶
+Workshop places are free but must be booked in advance.
+Part of The Grand Organ Festival, celebrating the return of Bristol Cathedral’s organ following its major restoration.

 Wed 28 Oct | 9:30 – 15:30